 Precious Metals | 1.9% - 2.95% |

-Table: Uphold trading fees in the US, UK and Europe
+Table: Uphold trading fees in the US, UK, and Europe

-When it comes to deposit and withdrawal fees, they vary based on your location, the asset in question, and payment method.
+When it comes to deposit and withdrawal fees, they vary based on your location, the asset in question, and the payment method.
 However, they usually fall into the 0-3,99% range.

 So… Where’s the confusion, then?